Beliavsky/Fortran-code-on-GitHub/README.md

 [python_from_fortran](https://github.com/halungge/python_from_fortran): examples of calling Python from Fortran using CFFI or [Forpy](https://github.com/ylikx/forpy), by halungge

+[rclf](https://github.com/AChompSitsIn/rclf): minimal binding for ROS2 that enables Fortran programs to participate in ROS2 communication networks, by Noah Potischman.
+The Robot Operating System (ROS) is a meta operating system for robots.

 [sockets-in-Fortran](https://github.com/ph-preux/sockets-in-Fortran): demonstration of a Fortran code communicating through a socket with a a C code that acts as a client in a socket based server/client communication, by Philippe Preux

 [statamod](https://github.com/ajshephard/statamod): provides read/write access for Stata datasets from within Fortran, by Andrew Shephard